melissamcewen/glass_spider/README.md

 The base SASS is Drupal version-agnostic, meaning you can use it for both Drupal 7 and Drupal 8 as long as you include the correct base variables file in your base partial.
 These files are:
 * /sass/partials/global/_drupal_7.scss
 * /sass/partials/global/_drupal_8.scss

 They are utilized by the sample files for layout, style, and design.
+Use _variables.scss to include your own variables file for non-style guide related variables like breakpoints.

 #### Styleguide
 Think of the styleguide as the "skin" of your site, a set of standards to apply to the site.
 The samples include: